 Not all embryos created will develop to the blastocyst stage.
 Only good quality blastocysts on day 5, day 6 or day 7 of culture can be biopsied.

-Your Main Line Fertility physician will partner with you to decide if PGT is beneficial based on your medical history and personal preferences.
+Your Main Line Fertility physician will partner with you to decide if non-invasive PGT-A is beneficial based on your medical history and personal preferences.

-Some insurances will cover PGT.
-Patients should contact their insurance carriers to determine coverage prior to their IVF cycle.
+Some insurances will cover non-invasive PGT-A. Patients should contact their insurance carriers to determine coverage prior to their IVF cycle.

-PGT is able to identify the gender of your embryo(s), and if you wish to know the gender we can share that information with you.
+Non-invasive PGT-A is able to identify the sex of your embryo(s), and if you wish to know the sex we can share that information with you.
 Patients can specify the gender they prefer for embryo transfer.
-We are not able to change or guarantee a gender.
+We are not able to change or guarantee a particular sex.

 While non-invasive PGT can greatly reduce your chance of experiencing a miscarriage or having a child with a genetic disorder, it cannot guarantee that they will not occur.